bevyengine/bevy/release-content/migration-guides/tonemapping-defaults.md

 ---

 `Tonemapping` component now has a different defaults based on `tonemappint_luts` feature.
-When `tonemapping_luts` is present the default remains `ToneMcMapface`, but when it is off the default is now `None`.
+When `tonemapping_luts` is present the default remains `TonyMcMapface`, but when it is off the default is now `None`.